-If a bedstead creaks at each movement of the sleeper, remove the slats beneath the mattress, and wrap the ends of each in old newspapers, and then replace them beneath the mattress.
+If a bedstead creaks at each movement of the sleeper, remove the slats beneath the mattress, wrap the ends of each in old newspapers, and then replace them beneath the mattress.

 If a bottle or fruit jar that has been more than once used is placed on a towel thoroughly soaked in hot water, there is little danger of its being cracked by the introduction of a hot liquid.

 If oil cloth be occasionally rubbed with a mixture of beeswax and turpentine, it will last longer.